 New Zealand Map with Points of Interest

 This New Zealand map was created as a planning tool for our travels to New Zealand.
-The map highlights various points of interest, including all National Parks, UNESCO Sites, Great Walks, International Dark Sky Places, DOC campsites, iSites, and much more.
-The map has a description and/or link associated with most points as well.
+The map has layers highlighting various points of interest, including all National Parks, UNESCO Sites, Great Walks, International Dark Sky Places, DOC campsites, iSites, and much more.
+The map has a description and/or link associated with most points.
 Visualizing the location of these points of interest assisted us in deciding upon a rough itinerary and route for our four month trip to New Zealand.

 Our New Zealand Travel Objectives and Itinerary